deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> Table 2 presents a comparison of different methods for unstructured sparsity at 70% sparsity, showing EvoPress's superior performance in terms of perplexity and zero-shot accuracy across various LLMs.
+> Table 2 shows the performance of different methods on various LLMs at 70% average sparsity, comparing validation perplexity and average zero-shot accuracy across different metrics.

 {{< table-caption >}}